 3. DON’T save seats

-Divine Liturgy isn’t a show or football game.
-You come to Liturgy to worship the Lord, so your focus should be on Him, not on who is or is not sitting/standing beside you.
+The Divine services aren’t a show or football game.
+You come to church to worship the Lord, so your focus should be on Him, not on who is or is not sitting/standing beside you.
 Therefore, we should not save seats for other family members or friends.
 To do so is not considerate of the other parishioners or to any visitors to your church.
 Visitors sometimes become intimidated when they see all the seats at the back of the church already filled.
 Please make room for those people and allow them to feel welcome.

 4. DON’T wear lipstick or gloss

 This one is mainly for the ladies.
 We have many holy objects within the church that the faithful venerate, like the Gospel, the Cross, and the holy icons and relics.
 Lipstick can ruin these sacred objects.
-Thus, we recommend simply not wearing anything at all on the lips when attending church, whether it’s lipstick, gloss, or even chapstick.
+Thus, we recommend not wearing anything on your lips when attending church, whether it’s lipstick, gloss, or even chapstick.
 After all, you come to worship God, not to show off your makeup.
 God loves you the way He made you – au naturale.

 5. DON’T chew gum